 Can't find something you're looking for?
 Please don't hesitate to be in touch at the contact info provided.

-Our classis renewal leader, Al Postma, keeps an online shared drive that houses many resources and documents related to gatherings, presentations, etc. It includes a folder with copies of current and past classis ministry plans.
+Online Folder: Our classis renewal leader, Al Postma, keeps an online shared drive that houses many resources and documents related to gatherings, presentations, etc. It includes a folder with copies of current and past classis ministry plans.
 You can access that folder by clicking here.

 Classis Renewal Consultant